naholyr/node-jus-i18n/README.md

     module.exports = { "Chicken": "Pollo", "Chicken %name%": "Pollo %name%" };
 	// i18n.load('messages') and i18n.load('messages', ['fr', 'it']) will both work

+In this storage engine, methods to list available locales will not respond.

+### Formats, contexts and plural forms

+Default format:

+    "sentence": "Translated sentence",

+Context embedded in the message:

+    "sentence": "Translated sentence for default context or no context", "context1:sentence": "Translation for context1",
+    "context2:sentence": "Translation for context2",
+    ...

+Using callback:

+    "sentence": function(context) {
+      switch (context) {
+        ...
+        default:
+          return "Default translation";
+      }
+    }

+Using hash:

+    "sentence": {
+      "": "Default translation",
+      "context1": "Translation for context1",
+      "context2": "Translation for context2",
+      ...
+    }

+Of course, a "translation" can be a simple string as any representation of a plural form (string, array, hash).

+Mixing plural forms and contexts can be confusing, the best practice is not to use numbers as context.

 Store: file
 -----------

+*Not Implemented Yet*

+Filename: i18n-data/messages.{lang}[.txt]

+You can specify several folders, translations will then be merged, in the same order the folders have been declared (last one overrides previous).

+Format:

+    sentence = translation

+* Surrounding quotes (single or double) can be used, they'll be stripped out.

+    sentence = "translation"
+    sentence = 'translation'

+* Escape using backslash.

+    sentence = "my \"translation\""

+* Same rules apply to keys, if you need to use a "=" in a key, quote it or escape the sign

+    "my \= sentence" = "my = translation"

+### Plural forms

+Default format:

+    You have {n} messages = [0]Vous n'avez aucun message|[1]Vous avez un message|[2-+Inf]Vous avez {n} messages

+Multiline format (use a single pipe, then one plural form per line, indented by one or more spaces/tabs):

+    You have {n} messages = |
+    	[0]Vous n'avez aucun message
+    	[1]Vous avez un message
+    	[2-+Inf]Vous avez {n} messages

+### Contexts

+Default format:

+    Hello, {name} = Bonjour, {name}
+    female:Hello, {name} = Bonjour, mademoiselle {name}
+    male:Hello, {name} = Bonjour, monsieur {name}

+Multiline format (define default translation, then one translation per context, using colon):

+    Hello, {name} = Bonjour, {name}
+    	female: Bonjour, mademoiselle {name}
+    	male: Bonjour, monsieur {name}

+If you need to use a single pipe as default translation, this will trigger plural forms (and then a syntax error) unless you quote it or escape it.

 Store: db
 ---------